Snacking doesn’t have to be unhealthy, and you don’t need to feel bad eating snacks during the day.

-Feel free to add those tasty cheddar cheese, buffalo, or jalapeno seasoning salts, which are only 2 calories per service, to make the popcorn more delicious.
+Feel free to add those tasty cheddar cheese, buffalo, or jalapeno seasoning salts, which are only 2 calories per serving, to make the popcorn more delicious.
 Whatever you do, avoid the butter!
 1 tablespoon of butter has 102 calories, so even that tiny amount will double the calories of your snack.
 And let’s be honest, who adds just 1 tablespoon of butter?

 So, seasoning salts are a yes, but the butter is a definite no. Always check the calorie count on the popcorn you buy to make sure you’re sticking to low-calorie snacks.